 Congregational singing is not presently permitted.

-After Mass, please do not congregate in the porch or outside.
+After Mass, please do not congregate in the porch.
 Take any printed newsletters, notices, etc. with you, or deposit them in the dustbins in the street.

-Because other mitigating measures are now in place (especially face coverings), Holy Communion is administered at its normal place within Holy Mass.
+Holy Communion will continue to be administered at its normal place within Holy Mass.
 Please maintain the rules of social distancing when approaching the Altar Rails.